Kathryn Grayson: 1950s

 Grayson replaced June Allyson in the role of Ina Massine in 1951's Grounds for Marriage.
 She portrayed an opera singer with laryngitis, alongside Van Johnson who played her doctor and love interest.
 This was also her first non-singing role at MGM.
 Grayson's musical performances do appear in the film, but in the form of recordings.

 Grayson was next cast as Magnolia Hawks in the 1951 remake of the 1927 Hammerstein and Kern musical, Show Boat.
 Show Boat was the third-highest-grossing film of 1951, earning over $5.533 million.

 Grayson teamed again with Keel in the 1952 Technicolor musical Lovely to Look At, a remake of the 1935 Astaire and Rogers film Roberta.

 She was released to the Warner Brothers studio in January 1953, with the stipulation that she return to MGM for one more film.
 She returned to co-star for a third time with Howard Keel in her most acclaimed role, as Lilli Vanessi/Katharina in Kiss Me Kate, released in November 1953.
 The film was lavishly produced (the only musical other than Those Redheads from Seattle (1953) to be filmed in 3-D), with songs by Cole Porter, choreography by Hermes Pan, and musical direction by André Previn.

 Warner Bros

 While on loan to Warner Bros, her first musical release was The Desert Song, May 1953, alongside Gordon MacRae.
 She was asked to perform La Bohème at the Central City Opera House in Central City, Colorado, but due to her filming obligations for The Desert Song, she had to turn it down.
 Warner Bros. starred her in a second musical that year, So This Is Love.

+Television

 Grayson appeared on television occasionally, having guest starred in the CBS anthology series, General Electric Theater in the episode, Shadow on the Heart, with John Ericson, and on Playhouse 90 in the title role of the "Lone Woman", with Raymond Burr and Scott Brady in the historical roles of the brothers Charles and William Bent, respectively.
 In the 1980s, Grayson guest starred in three episodes as recurring character Ideal Molloy on Murder, She Wrote.